Semi-Discriminative Representation Loss for Online Continual Learning

 Besides online training, we use \textbf{\emph{single-head}} (shared output) models in all of our experiments, meaning that we do not require the task identifier at testing time.
 This setting is more practical in real applications but more difficult for continual learning.
 We use the vanilla SGD optimizer for all experiments without any scheduling.
 For tasks on MNIST and Fashion-MNIST, we use a \ac{MLP} with two hidden layers (100 neurons per layer) and ReLU activations.
 For tasks on CIFAR datasets and TinyImageNet, we use the same reduced Resnet18 as used in \citet{chaudhry2018efficient,aljundi2019gradient}.
-All networks are trained from scratch without any preprocessing of data except standardization.
-For the \ac{MLP}, representations are the concatenation of outputs of all layers (which including logits).
-We concatenate outputs of all layers as we consider they behave like different levels of representation, and when higher layers (layers closer to the input) generate more discriminative representations it would be easier for lower layers to learn more discriminative representations as well.
-It improves the performance of \acp{MLP} in our observations.
-For ResNet18 we found that including outputs of all hidden layers performs almost the same as only including the final representation, so we just include the final representation and logits in this case for lower computational cost.
-We deploy \ac{BER} as the replay strategy for \ac{DRL}, Multisimilarity, and R-Margin.
+All networks are trained from scratch without any preprocessing or augmentation of data except standardization.
+For all models, representations are the concatenation of outputs of all dense layers (which including logits).
+We deploy \ac{BER} as the replay strategy for \ac{SDRL}, Multisimilarity, and R-Margin.

 To make a fair comparison of all methods, the configurations of GSS-greedy are as suggested in \citep{aljundi2019gradient}, with batch size set to 10 and each batch receives multiple iterations.
 For the other methods, we use the ring buffer memory as described in \Cref{alg:ring_buf}, the loading batch size is set to 1, following with one iteration.
 As we follow the online setting of training on limited data with one epoch, we either use a small batch size or iterate on one batch several times to obtain necessary steps for gradient optimization.
 We chose a small batch size with one iteration instead of larger batch size with multiple iterations because by our memory update strategy (\Cref{alg:ring_buf}) it achieves similar performance without tuning the number of iterations.
 Since \ac{GSS}-greedy has a different strategy for updating memories, we use its reported settings in \citep{aljundi2019gradient}.

 Details of other hyperparameters are given in \Cref{tab:hyper}.
 We use 10\% of training set as validation set for choosing hyperparameters by cross validation.
 The standard deviation shown in all results are evaluated over 10 runs with different random seeds.